LMishanzer/ProductWebApi/README.md

 After you start the application, you should be able to access it locally on **http://localhost:5255**

+## Database

+You can create Products DB table using script DbTableDefinition.sql in the solution root folder.

 ## Documentation

 You can find a complete API documentation on **http://localhost:5255/swagger**